AD6F/bowling-controller/README.md

 # Bowling Controller

-This is the remote control for the [Bowling Game](https://github.com/AD6F/cast-bowling) made in the Human-Machine Interfaces class at Cegep Marie-Victorin.
+This is the remote control for the [Bowling Game](https://github.com/AD6F/cast-bowling) made for Android devices.

 ## Technologies